Statistically, upwards of 50% of us has a methylation problem.

 How We Are Supplementing

-Methylfolate can be taken as a supplement.
-If you have a MTHFR snp you may need to take a supplement.
+Thankfully, methylfolate can be taken as a supplement!
+If you have an MTHFR snp you may need to take a supplement.
 However, dosing can be tricky.
 Not all people will respond the same with the same supplementation, so that is where testing comes in which I discuss below.

 One of our children does very well taking Metagenics Glycogenics, selenium, magnesium and zinc.
 No more migraines with aura even when she eats foods with additives/chemicals (which have always caused her to react) such as ‘natural flavors‘.
 She takes 1 per day.